Guide: How To Calculate Gross Monthly Income (With Examples)

-Jimmy Lam's fish processing company recently acquired a used fishing boat which increased its revenues by $400,000 in the first month of operation.
-To purchase the new boat and make it operational, the company incurred the following expenses:
+Jimmy Lam's fish processing company recently acquired a used fishing boat which increased its revenues by $400,000 in its first month of operation.
+In purchasing the new boat and making it operational, the company incurred the following expenses:

 $12,000 on repairs

-$15,000 on recruitment of a boat crew and purchase of fishing gear
+$15,000 on the recruitment of a boat crew and purchase of fishing gear

 Fishing boat expenses: